-Unlike some towns, Orleans isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Orleans are a mix of both white- and blue-collar jobs.
-Overall, Orleans is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Orleans who work in sales jobs (15.20%), office and administrative support (11.04%), and management occupations (9.94%).
+Orleans is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Orleans is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Orleans who work in sales jobs (13.76%), office and administrative support (12.47%), and management occupations (11.55%).

 Another notable thing is that Orleans is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-One of the nice things about Orleans is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Orleans is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.